EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We have implementet 13 pytest tests and 1 loadtest.
-We are testing the API, the data and the model.
-We are testing the most crucial parts of our application such as the datahandler, the different steps of the model, and the predictions and a loadtest of the API.
+We are testing the inference API, the data and the model.
+We are testing the most crucial parts of our application such as the datahandler, the different dimensions of tensors in the model, and the predictions and a loadtest of the API.

 ### Question 8